 Organic vs. Inorganic Calcium: Know The Difference

 The reason the dietary calcium did not have adverse health effects is clear: calcium found in foods, especially plants, is readily absorbed by the body.
-Conversely, inorganic calcium supplements are the equivalent of eating rocks, which are simply not a food source.
-Inorganic calcium just doesn’t absorb into your cells (or your bones) like organic calcium does.
+Conversely, most calcium supplements are poorly absorbed.

 TrueOsteo Is A Plant-Based Organic Calcium Supplement

-Derived from hand-harvested, living algae, TrueOsteo™ is more than just calcium.
-Taking calcium in isolation is much less effective than combining it with other minerals, and TrueOsteo™ offers all the minerals found in algae, including magnesium, silicon, and Vitamin D3.
+Derived from hand-harvested, living algae, TrueOsteo™ is more offers all the minerals found in algae, including magnesium, silicon, and Vitamin D3.
 (TrueOsteo™ also contains strontium, but only the very small amount found naturally in the algae.)

 With TrueOsteo™, it is not necessary to take large amounts of calcium, thanks to its efficient absorption rate.